briansimiyuj/doctor-appointment-app/README.md

 The Doctors page is a page that lists all the doctors in the database.
 It will have a filter menu, search bar, and a list of doctors.

   1. Create a Doctors page and mount it on Script component and provide a route for it
+    a.
+Create a search bar and mount it on Doctors page